 If neither of the previous methods provides a clear diagnosis, or if the ectopic pregnancy signs are all there but the exact location has not been identified, keyhole surgery may be carried out.
 This is known as a laparoscopy.
 This is a surgical procedure that is carried out under general anaesthetic.
 A small incision is made in your stomach and the laparoscope – a viewing tube – is inserted, enabling direct visual examination of the womb and fallopian tubes.
 During this procedure, if the presence of an ectopic pregnancy is confirmed, small surgical instruments may be used to terminate it in order to avoid the necessity of further surgery later on.

-Whatever the ectopic pregnancy cause in your individual case, the loss of a pregnancy can be a deeply traumatic event for you and your partner.
+Whatever the circumstance in your individual case, the loss of a pregnancy can be a deeply traumatic event for you and your partner.
 It’s usually advisable to give yourselves some recovery time before planning a further pregnancy.
 The normal medical advice is to wait until you’ve had two normal periods to make sure your body has stabilised.
-In particular, if your ectopic pregnancy treatment involved the use of the drug methotrexate, the usual advice is to wait at least 3 months since the after-effects of the medication can be harmful to the baby if you become pregnant during this period.
+In particular, if your ectopic pregnancy treatment involved the use of the drug methotrexate, the usual advice is to wait at least 3 months.
+The after-effects of the medication can be harmful to the baby if you become pregnant during this period.
 If you need further support, you should not hesitate to contact your local counselling service in order to deal with the emotional impact this type of pregnancy can have.